buddydanger/project-stacked/README.md

 ---

 ## Introduction
-**Stacked** is a modern fantasy football format where participants draft **NFL teams** instead of players.
-Each participant’s “stack” of NFL teams determines which games they can wager on each week.
-Weekly matchups are scored using **net betting profit**, introducing a clean, strategic alternative to traditional fantasy formats.
+**Stacked** is a modern fantasy football format where participants draft **NFL teams** instead of individual players.
+Each participant’s “stack” defines which NFL games they are allowed to wager on each week.
+Matchups are scored using **net betting profit**, introducing a clean, strategic alternative to traditional fantasy formats.

-Project Stacked preserves the best parts of fantasy football:
+Project Stacked maintains familiar fantasy elements:
-- Preseason draft
+- A preseason draft
-- Weekly matchups
+- Weekly head-to-head matchups
-- Standings and playoffs
+- Season standings and playoffs
-- Trade value and roster strategy

-And adds new competitive elements:
+And introduces new competitive concepts:
 - Betting-based scoring
 - Defensive mechanics
-- Restricted wager pools tied directly to drafted teams
+- Stack-restricted wagering
-- A scalable team pool for different league sizes
+- Configurable league sizes through team pool multipliers

-Project Stacked creates a high-skill, low-luck fantasy system centered on game theory, roster construction, and weekly decision-making.
+The result is a strategic, low-variance fantasy system centered on roster construction, game theory, and weekly decision-making.

 ---

 ## Core Concepts

 ### Your Stack
-Your **stack** is the group of NFL teams you draft.
+Your **stack** is the set of NFL teams you draft.
-These teams define:
+These teams determine:
-- Which NFL games you are allowed to bet on
+- The pool of games you may wager on
 - Your weekly offensive options
-- Your susceptibility to opponent defensive actions
+- Your vulnerabilities during Stack Defense

-In the default format, each participant drafts **4 NFL teams**, forming a poker-like hand you “play” each week.
+The default format uses **4 teams per participant**, mirroring a poker-hand feel.

 ---

 ## League Structure

 ### Default League Format
 - **8 participants**
 - **4 NFL teams per participant**
 - All 32 NFL teams drafted exactly once
 - No waivers required

-This is the official, recommended mode.
+This is the recommended, official format of Stacked.

 ### Custom League Sizes
-Larger leagues can use the **Team Pool Multiplier** to increase the number of copies of each NFL team available in the draft.
+Using the **Team Pool Multiplier**, leagues can expand beyond 8 participants while keeping the game balanced.

 ---

 ## Team Pool Multiplier (Commissioner Setting)

-To support flexible league sizes, commissioners may set: TEAM_POOL_MULTIPLIER = 1 | 2 | 3
+To scale league size, commissioners may configure: TEAM_POOL_MULTIPLIER = 1 | 2 | 3

-### Multiplier Overview
+### Multiplier Definitions

 | Multiplier | Description | Total Draftable Assets | Recommended League Sizes |
 |------------|-------------|------------------------|--------------------------|